Victor-Mannoni/Res-IRF4_fork_VM/sphinx_source/source/technical_documentation.md

 - Surface of new dwellings: determined by Fidéli 2018 The surface of new dwellings is lower that the one of existing dwellings, this represent the densification of the housing stock, and also maybe some sufficiency
-Fidéli c'est une enquête de l'INSEE**aller voir article de fidéli**
+Fidéli c'est une enquête de l'INSEE

 - Insulation performance, no sources find for this input: trouver d'où viennent ces valeurs, en tout cas elles traduisent une bonne isolation **peut etre rajouter un tableau avec les valeurs**
-- Market share for heater for new construction to determine the heating system of new constructions **trouevr la source, un ms qui favorise les PAC**
+- Market share for heater for new construction to determine the heating system of new constructions **trouver la source, un ms qui favorise les PAC**
 - Share of single family dwellings in new constructions from S2 ADEME scenario,

 All these inouts combined give us the characteristics of new dwellings that are supposed to be well performed